ArnasAndrulis1105/weather_service/README.md

 Weather Recommendations API (Symfony + PostgreSQL + Docker)

-A small Symfony service that recommends products for the next 3 days based on the LHMT (Meteo.lt) weather forecast for a given Lithuanian city.
+A small Symfony service that recommends products for the next 3 days based on the LHMT (Meteo.lt) weather forecast for a given city(This is only the backend API service).

 Features